tiye/tiye/README.md

 ### [题叶](http://tiye.me/)(tí yè)

 Rust and Calcit programmer in Shanghai.
 Creator of "Calcit" language.
-Interested in building web based tools and exloring FP for Web UIs.
+Interested in building web based tools and exploring FP for Web UIs.

 Some of my projects and tools.